 In applying the same principle to business, it’s important to reflect on past events, but not to become too fond of your past successes.

 In opening my own law firm just three short months ago, I have had some early success.
 However, I take great care to always remind myself that those early successes are over.
 In true Belichick form, I repeat to myself “We’re on to [insert next project here].”
 The legal profession, like professional sports, has a short memory.
 Your big trial win today will have no influence on whether you win or lose your cases going forward.
 Harsh, yes.
 Reality, yes.

 I do, however, engage in “Remember When.”
 I consistently look at past failures for lessons.
 I spend an inordinate amount of time studying individuals that I believe are/were great leaders and try to extract lessons that work for my business.

-When success happens, it is to be enjoyed, otherwise what’s the point.
-However, for long-term success, long-term growth it’s important to keep short term success, short term, and be wary of too much of the “Remember When.”
+When success happens, it is to be enjoyed, otherwise, what’s the point?
+However, for long-term success, and long-term growth it’s important to keep short-term success, short term, and be wary of too much of the “Remember When.”
 If you think you might be enjoying the short-term success too much or living in the past, just go back to Belichick and “Remember When” he kept repeating: “We’re on to Cincinnati.”

 Want to be a contributor to the SportsEpreneur Community?
 Let’s chat!